leah-jala/PP4-Avec-Plaisir/README.md

 Looking at the goals and use cases above, the following requirements were identified.

 - Minimum requirements:
+    - The customer must be able to sign in and sign out of the website.
+    - Staff members should see a link to the admin panel when signed, which can not be seen by non-staff users.
     - There must be a way to take and manage customer bookings with full CRUD.
     - The customer must be able to view the menus.
     - The customer must have information about the location of the restaurant.
+    - Links to the address (map location), telephone number, email and social media links should be in the footer

 - If time permits, or for future development
     - A separate contact page.